nortikin/sverchok/docs/nodes/modifier_change/intersect_edges.rst

 Parameters
 ----------

-Currently no parameters, but the future could include a tollerance parameter.
+Currently no parameters, but in the future could include a tolerance parameter and a setting to consider Touching Verts-to-Edge as an Intersection.

 Outputs